-Figure 5 (a) Observed (OBS) and CLM simulated daily stem carbon relative to day 0, and (b) soil respiration prior to and after exposure to light shade (LS) and heavy shade (HS) treatments.
+Figure 5 (a) Observed (obs) and CLM simulated (sim) daily stem carbon relative to day 0 (±SD), and (b) soil respiration prior to and after exposure to light shade (LS) and heavy shade (HS) treatments (±SD).
 Both observed and simulated stem carbon were normalized to 1 at Day 0.
-The simulated soil respiration is the combination of autotrophic from roots and heterotrophic respiration from the decay of litter and soil organic matter.
-Dashed gray line represents the starting day of the treatment.
+The simulated soil respiration is the combination of autotrophic respiration from roots and heterotrophic respiration from the decay of litter and soil organic matter.
+The vertical dashed lines indicate the starting day of the treatments.